-A lovely 2014 calendar with unique artwork featuring the ancient sites of Avebury.
+A lovely 2015 calendar with unique artwork featuring the northern lights.
 The main calendar is in a unique circular design with space to write your appointments, and to plan according to the Moon's phase and planetary movements.
-It also features illustrations of the phases of the moon and astrological symbols.

 This stunning Pocket Planner shows the Moon's daily phase and path so that you can follow the lunar cycle as she ebbs and flows.
 Being in touch with this natural cycle helps develop a deeper connection with the Moon, our planet and ourselves.

 Meini Hirion and the Sarns of Anglesey - William Evans

 Anglesey has far more than its fair share of standing stones, in keeping with the large quantity of archaeological sites on the island.
 Most of these are large solitary stones, mainly of Bronze origin although are some that were erected recently.Since very early times man has puzzled over the reasons for their existence, and many theories have been put forward. generally these have been that they were great places of importance to the people of the time, possibly of "religious" significance.
 Dr. William Evans noticed that there was a pattern to their layout on Anglesey.

 The Prehistory of the Peak District DVD by Byron Machin

 DVD video, runtime 58 mins + 43 minutes bonus.

 Remastered and re-edited with new bonus material, this amazing documentary uncovers over 2 million years of human occupation in the spectacular region of the Peak District.
 Discover the awe inspiring stone monuments of a lost religion and the ancient field systems of the first farmers.
 Uncover a Wildwood that covered Britain, and the key human revolutions that made us what we are today.